TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 Both TypeMatrix and X-Bows agree on one fundamental truth: Row-staggered keyboards are broken.

 Standard keyboards force your fingers to make diagonal, erratic jumps to reach keys.
-Both the TypeMatrix 2030 and X-Bows correct this by aligning keys in vertical columns.
+Both keyboards correct this by aligning keys in vertical columns.
+This reduces finger travel and stops the inefficient "clawing" motion.

 2. The Key Difference: Grid vs. Radial